apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  * etc...

  For an administrator to be authorized to target an RBAC role in one of the specified APIs listed above, at least one of their activated ADMIN roles must pass the ARBAC role range test.
-There are currently two roles created by the security policy in this project, that are excluded from this type of check:
+There are currently two roles created by the security policy in this project, [FortressRestServerPolicy](./src/main/resources/FortressRestServerPolicy.xml), that are excluded from this type of check:
- *fortress-rest-admin* and *fortress-core-super-admin*.
+ **fortress-rest-admin** and **fortress-core-super-admin**.

  Which means they won't have to pass the role range test.
 All others use the range field to define authority over a particular set of roles, in a hierarchical structure.

 3. Some APIs on the *AdminMgr* do organization checks, matching the org on the admin role with that on the target.
 There are two types of organziations, User and Permission.

- For example, de/assignUser(User, Role) will verify that the caller has an ADMIN role with a matching user org unit that matches the ou of the target user.
+ For example, de/assignUser(User, Role) will verify that the caller has an ADMIN role with a user org unit that matches the ou of the target user.

- There is similar check on grant/revokePermission(Role, Permission), where the caller must have activated ADMIN role matching the perm org unit that matches the ou on the target permission.
+ There is similar check on grant/revokePermission(Role, Permission), where the caller must have activated ADMIN role with a perm org unit that matches the ou on the target permission.

  The complete list of APIs that enforce range and OU checks follow: